 The Navy's resources for improving surface fleet capability or capacity, however, are likely to be constrained.
-The Budget Control Act of 2011 (BCA) and the Bipartisan Budget Act of 2013 (BBA) cap overall defense budgets through 2021; these caps call for the defense budget to bottom out in 2016 and then rise at approximately the rate of inflation.
+The Budget Control Act of 2011 (BCA) and the Bipartisan Budget Act of 2013 (BBA) cap overall defense budgets through 2021; these caps call for the defense budget to rise at approximately the rate of inflation.
 The Department of Defense's (DoD) budget constraints appear unlikely to change without the emergence of a significant new national security concern.
 Further, some analysts assess the budget caps could be a "ceiling" for future defense spending, rather than a temporary constraint, due to continued pressure on federal budgets from nondiscretionary spending such as Medicare and Social Security.19

 The current budget drawdown is likely to affect recapitalization and modernization to a greater degree than previous drawdowns, placing additional pressure on the Navy's ability to evolve the surface fleet.
 While the overall percentage reduction imposed by the BCA/BBA budget caps is consistent with previous drawdowns,20 the amount of the drawdown to be borne by personnel reductions will be much smaller,21 which will shift more of the budget reduction onto procurement and research and development (R&D) accounts.
-This will be exacerbated when DoD begins to shift some activities being paid for with supple-
+This will be exacerbated when DoD begins to shift some activities being paid for with supplemental Overseas Contingency Operations (OCO) funding into the Services' base budgets.